jessicacousins/fullstack_vite_webapp/README.md

 - **Comment Sentiment Analysis**: Every blog comment is automatically analyzed by OpenAI for sentiment (positive, neutral, or negative), with the results displayed in real-time on the Admin Dashboard.
 - **AI-Generated Content**: Users can generate blog post content using OpenAI’s GPT model by providing keywords or prompts.
 The AI-generated content is displayed in the blog editor for further customization before publishing.
 - **AI Moderation**: Comments are automatically moderated by OpenAI’s moderation API.
 Inappropriate or flagged comments are sent to the Admin Dashboard, where moderators can review and take action.
+- **Machine Learning**: Enables real-time image classification within the shopping cart, providing users with AI-driven insights on merchandise categories through TensorFlow.js and the MobileNet model.

 ### Backend Features